 Tobermory Whisky Distillery Tour and Tasting

 Please note: This tour involves an extensive amount of walking for approximately one mile (about 1.6 kilometres).
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
-Guests are advised to wear warm, layered clothing with flat, closed-toe walking shoes, and bring sun protection and a weatherproof jacket from the ship.
-Guests must be at least 18 years old to participate on this tour.
-Guests must be at least 21 years old to participate in tastings of alcoholic beverages.
-Space on this tour is extremely limited; we suggest you book well in advance to avoid disappointment.
+Guests are advised to wear warm, layered clothing with flat, closed-toe walking shoes and a weatherproof jacket from the ship.
+Guests must be at least 18 years old to participate in tastings of alcoholic beverages.